farshadfalaki/checkout-service/README.md

 Input is **checkoutId** which is obtaind from the output of **Create-checkout** use case.
 Output is the total price of the shopping cart according to the prices and offers defined in **Create-checkout** use case.

+###

 ### Next Improvement:
-## Business
+#### Business related
 As like a real *supermarket*, after scanning each item, the total amount is displayed to the customer.
 Then in the output of **Scan-arbitary-number-of-items** we could return whole items with total price for each item and total price of the shopping cart and maybe total discount that customer earns from this shopping.
 By this change, at the end of each **Scan-arbitary-number-of-items** call, total price is calculated, persisted and returned to the client.
 In this case most of the time there is no need to call **Calculate-the-total-price** as anything is returned in the response of each **Scan-arbitary-number-of-items**.
-We also should consider the differences between shppoing at a real supermarket and an online supermarket which customer can pay a long time after creating the shopping cart.
+We also should consider the differences between shppoing at a real supermarket and an online supermarket which customer can pay a long time after creating the shopping cart.<br />
+Add endpoint in order to remove items from shopping cart.

+#### Technical related
+Seprating completely request and response dto from model and add correspondings mappers.<br />
+Use more specific error message in responses beisdes http status codes.<br />
+Add more logs.<br />
+More clear validation error messages to distinguish invalid checkoutId and invalid SKU.<br />
+Cleanup db before and after running integration tests.<br />
+Checking duplicated products in pricingRules.<br />
+Defining some error message, context urls in Constant classes.<br />